plone/training/docs/voltoaddons/06-cell-renderer.md

 ### Renderer within the edit component

 The `ColumnSchema` needs to be tweaked to add the new renderer field.
-This is found within the addon `src/DataTable/schema.js` and it can be as simple as:
+This is found within the add-on `src/DataTable/schema.js` and it can be as simple as:

 ```jsx
 renderer: {